 What are your views on important things in life?

-This varies largely from person to person, but I don’t think I could travel with someone with completely different political views and opinions I very much disagree.
-At least not long term.
+This varies largely from person to person, but I don’t think I could travel with someone with completely different political views and opinions with which I disagree—at least not long term.

 Do you like type 2 fun or want to stick to type 1 fun?

-This considers the daily distance you’re planning to cover, the kind of trail you’re going to take and the adventures you say yes to.
+This considers the daily distance you plan to cover, the kind of trail you will take and the adventures you say yes to.
 Some people enjoy type 2 fun: cycling in the snow and cold, pushing your bike through rocky trails and testing your limits with long rides in harsh conditions.
 Others treat bicycle touring more like a nice vacation and don’t want to deal with too much discomfort.

-You need to talk about it before the trip to avoid a situation where your partner wants to stay in for the whole day in the rain, while you’d love to move push forward.
+You need to discuss it before the trip to avoid a situation where your partner wants to stay in for the whole day in the rain, while you’d love to move forward.

 What is your daily rhythm on a bicycle tour?